Al-Lubban ash-Sharqiya: Ottoman period

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Al-Lubban ash-Sharqiya (called Lubban Sharqi) had a population of 356, all Muslims, increasing in the 1931 census to a population of 474 Muslims and one Christian, in a total of 116 houses.

 In the 1945 statistics Lubban Sharqiya had a population of 620, all Muslims, with 12,545 dunams of land, according to an official land and population survey.
 Of this, 2,424 dunams were plantations and irrigable land, 5,605 used for cereals, while 34 dunams were built-up land.

-Jordanian era
+Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Al-Lubban ash-Sharqiya came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961 the population of Lubban Sharqiye was 984.

-Post-1967
+1967 war to Oslo Accords

 Since the Six-Day War in 1967, Al-Lubban ash-Sharqiya has been under Israeli occupation.
 The population of Lubben Sharqiya in the 1967 census conducted by Israel was 823, of whom 37 originated from the Israeli territory.

+Since Oslo Accords

 Under the Oslo Accords of 1995, 33% of village land was classified as Area A (full Palestinian control), 25% as Area B (partial Palestinian control), and the remaining 40% as Area C (full Israeli control).
 Israel has confiscated 1,144 dunums of land from Al Lubban ash Sharqiya for the establishment of the Israeli settlements of Alie and Ma’ale Levona, and additional land for service roads.

 On 5 November 1990 at Al-Lubban ash-Sharqiya, a local villager, Ali el Khatib, aged 65 was gunned down while riding his donkey to an olive grove, and a few second later, gunfire from the same Israeli Peugeot killed Miriam Salman Rashid while she was standing outside her home.
 The car then sped off towards Eli.
 On the basis of evidence collected in an intensive investigation, police concluded that it was an operation undertaken by members of the Kach militant organization in retaliation for Meir Kahane's murder in New York earlier that day.
 Three Kach activists, among them David Ha'ivri, were arrested on suspicion, but the case never came to trial due to lack of evidence.

 According to the Palestinian Central Bureau of Statistics (PCBS), al-Lubban ash-Sharqiya had a population of 2,465 in the 2007 census and 2,640 by 2017.
 The population is primarily made up of two clans, the Daraghmeh and Awaysa.